-Evil-Detecting Baby: Vessna starts to cry, when she's near Ahpossno and she's right about that, since he's an overseer scout send out to find the ca quarter-million wayward Tenctonese and wouldn't say no to a coupla milliards of Humans as slaves, either.
+Evil-Detecting Baby: Vessna starts to cry when she's near Ahpossno, and she's right about that, since he's an Overseer scout send out to find the ca. quarter-million wayward Tenctonese and wouldn't say no to a coupla millions of humans as slaves, either.

 Special notice must be given to "The Enemy Within," the fourth movie, which deals with the Fantastic Racism the Newcomers feel towards the Eenos, an untouchable class of Newcomers.
 The Eenos were the ones given the most disgusting jobs on the slaveship, such as to do with wastes and the dead.
 The other Newcomers like to believe that there is something dirty about the Eenos themselves, rather than admit that they would have done the same things if forced to by their slavemasters.